On This Page

 Money & Payments

 Chinese Yuan (CNY, ¥).
-Exchange rates fluctuate—check a live converter (bank app/XE).
+Exchange rate: $1 ≈ ¥6.89.
 China nearly cashless—WeChat Pay and Alipay dominate.
-Foreigners can link foreign cards (setup tricky but possible).
-Cash works but many prefer mobile pay.
-ATMs accept foreign cards (high fees).
-Credit cards at hotels, upscale places only.
-Bring some cash but expect mobile payment culture.
+Foreigners can link foreign cards (setup can still be finicky).
+Cash works but many places prefer mobile pay.
+ATMs accept foreign cards (fees vary).
+Credit cards mainly work at hotels and some upscale places.
 Tipping not customary.

 Language